-"The BMW X5 is a highly impressive SUV.
-It’s practical, spacious and comfortable, but also really fun to drive.
+"The BMW X5 is a highly impressive large SUV.
+It’s practical, spacious and comfortable, but also quite fun to drive for something so big.
 A fantastically smooth gearbox, powerful engines and supple air suspension make it a compelling package.
-It’s expensive, but the plug-in hybrid 45e has minute running costs and is luxurious enough to feel worth it."
+It’s expensive, but the plug-in hybrid 45e has low running costs and is luxurious enough to feel worth it."

-If you think about big SUVs like Olympic athletes, most of them pick a single discipline to specialise in.
+If you think about big, posh SUVs like Olympic athletes, most of them pick a single discipline to specialise in.
 Volvo sets the gold standard in safety with its XC90, Land Rover's Discovery is unbeatable off-road, and so on.
-The X5 though, is a heptathlete - it won't necessarily beat its rivals in one specific area, but is dominant in many, as we'll show in this review.
+The BMW X5, though, is a heptathlete - it won't necessarily beat its rivals in one specific area, but is dominant in many, as we'll show in this review.

-That 'jack of all trades' approach makes it a fantastic all-rounder, especially as with the latest model, BMW has added luxury and comfort into a mix that already included fantastic engines, strong practicality, and a really exciting driving experience.
+That 'jack of all trades' approach makes it a fantastic all-rounder, especially as with the latest model, BMW has added luxury and comfort into a mix that already included fantastic engines, strong practicality, and a surprisingly complete driving experience.

-The spectrum of its abilities is so broad in fact, that you can order your X5 as a plug-in hybrid that emits less than 50g/km of CO2 for ultra-low running costs, or an outrageous high-performance missile with over 600PS.
+The spectrum of its abilities is so broad in fact, that you can order your BMW X5 as a plug-in hybrid that emits less than 50g/km of CO2 for ultra-low running costs, or an outrageous high-performance missile with over 600PS (the bonkers X5 M).

 Let's start with practicality.
 No it doesn't have the biggest boot in the class, or seven standard seats (you can fit them as an option) but still provides generous passenger and luggage space.
 You can fit five adults inside without complaints from those in the back, and the boot has enough functionality to compensate for its size.